-It looks promising, but is it secure?
-It turns out this is not a secure construction.
+It looks promising, but this is not a secure construction.
 There is a distinguisher in the encipher oracle.
 We craft P2 by cloning P1 and modifying the left half, and then observe that the sum of the left halves of the plaintexts is equal to the sum of the left halves of the enciphered plaintexts:

 There is a very similar distinguisher in the decipher oracle as well, but with the right half: